 Introduction to Programming with Python Short Courses

-The introduction to programming with Python short course teaches Python 3 to beginners, a powerful open source language that is very popular in the fields of data analysis, finance and web development.
+The Introduction to programming with Python short course is a beginner course teaching Python 3, a powerful open-source language that is very popular in the fields of data analysis, finance and web development.

-With this hands on course, students with little or no prior experience will learn how to think like programmers and apply knowledge gained on practical exercises done in class, with an experienced tutor present to answer questions.
+With this hands-on course, students with little or no prior experience will learn how to think like programmers and apply knowledge gained to practical exercises done in class, having an experienced tutor present to answer questions.

 The course is taught over 10 weeks, once a week on weekday evenings, allowing you to continue with full-time employment.
 Studying one of our short courses is a fantastic way to learn new skills and can be used as a great way to further your career.